Nymphomaniac (film): Volume II

-In the present, Seligman suggests how the circumstances of Joe's life might have been due to differences in gender representation; all of the stigma, guilt and shame she felt for her actions made her fight back aggressively "like a man", ultimately "forgetting" to rack the gun because her human worth would not allow her to kill someone, even Jerôme.
-Joe, who has until this moment been playing devil's advocate to Seligman's assumptions, finally feels at ease, having unburdened her story to someone whom she truly considers a friend.
-She vows to rid herself of her sexuality, no matter how much of a struggle it is.
-She says she is too tired to go on and asks to go to sleep.
+In the present, Seligman suggests Joe's experiences were fueled by differences in gender representation; her guilt and shame made her fight "like a man", ultimately "forgetting" to rack the gun because her human worth forbade her to kill someone.
+Joe finally feels content, having unburdened her story to someone she truly considers a friend.
+She vows to rid herself of her sexuality before going to sleep.

-As Joe begins to drift off, Seligman silently returns with his pants off and attempts to rape her.
-Joe wakes up and, realising what Seligman is doing, reaches for and racks the gun.
-Seligman protests and attempts to justify his behaviour, but Joe shoots him, grabs her things, and flees the apartment.
+Seligman attempts to rape Joe as she is unconscious, but Joe wakes up and reaches for the gun.
+Seligman attempts to justify himself, but Joe shoots him, grabs her things, and flees the apartment.